apache/struts-site/source/updating-website.md

 ## Deploying JavaDocs

-There is a dedicated [Jenkins job](https://builds.apache.org/view/S-Z/view/Struts/job/Struts-site-javadocs/) which is used to update the JavaDocs based on the latest release.
+There is a dedicated [Jenkins job](https://ci-builds.apache.org/job/Struts/job/Struts-site-javadocs/) which is used to update the JavaDocs based on the latest release.
 If you have a proper privileges you can start the job and provide a Git tag of the latest release, eg. `STRUTS_2_5_22`.
-Based on the tag Jenkins will generate a proper JavaDocs and deploy them directly into the website.
+Based on the tag, Jenkins will generate a proper JavaDocs and deploy them directly into the website.
 You can verify them by using this [link](https://struts.staged.apache.org/maven/struts2-core/apidocs/index.html).